noamyg/MailMan/README.md

 If you wish to make changes, you'll have to get [Python](https://www.python.org/) 3.6.4 or above installed.
 Then:
 1. Install with `pip install -r requirements.txt`.
 2. Make sure to configure your organization's SMTP server in a `config.xml` file.
 You may use `config.example.xml` for reference.
-3. Run app.py with the the name of your SMTP server as a param (i.e., `python app.py Gmail`).
+3. Run app.py with the the name of your SMTP server as first param, and optional port (default: 5000) as second param (i.e., `python app.py Gmail [8080]`).

 ### Deployment

 1. If you made changes to the code, you might want to edit `app.spec`.
 [See here](https://pythonhosted.org/PyInstaller/spec-files.html).
 2. No changes to the spec file needed?
 Good! just run `pyinstaller app.spec`.
 3. After pyinstaller is done, your app is ready inside of `dist` folder.
-4. You may run `app.exe` with the server name as param or use [NSSM](https://nssm.cc/usage) to install it as a service.
+4. You may run `app.exe` with the server name and port params or use [NSSM](https://nssm.cc/usage) to install it as a service.
 5. To run the server on HTTPS, add a `server.crt` and `server.key` files to `certificates` folder.